 That said, SUGAR is an interesting look into a world that very few movies, if any, have ever explored.
 According to the movie’s production notes, so many Latin ballplayers come from the Dominican Republic because the Major League teams have training facilities there.
 The acting in SUGAR is very good and natural.
 A viewer roots for Miguel to succeed, but his character loses some of its appeal in the third act.
 Looking back on the movie, one may wonder whether Miguel himself really has the strength of character and broad-minded attitude to overcome adversity and reach out to people in other strange cultures.
 One might also reasonably ask whether Miguel ever really makes an effort to fit in with the society he finds in the Estados Unidos.
 After all, communication between one culture and another is a two-way street.

+SUGAR is an independent movie about the trials and tribulations of a Latino baseball player trying to crack Major League Baseball in the United States.
+Miguel “Sugar” Santos, a pitching phenom in the Dominican Republic, is signed to play for a minor league team in Iowa.
+The rural area is not a perfect fit for Miguel.
+When he suffers an injury and his Latino friend fails to make the team, Miguel’s increased isolation begins to take its toll.
 SUGAR is an interesting, well-acted look into a world that very few movies have ever explored.
 The ending, however, is rather depressing.
 It suggests that Latino ballplayers from other countries will never fully assimilate into American society, but can only find true brotherhood among other Latinos.
 The movie also suggests that illegal immigration is a viable alternative.
 This is somewhat politically correct and anti-American.
 Ironically, it also makes one question whether Miguel himself has the strength of character and broad-minded attitude to overcome adversity and reach out to other people in strange cultures.
 After all, communication between cultures is a two-way street.
 Ultimately, the movie’s ending probably will turn off average, discerning moviegoers.